tab58/ndarray-optimization/README.md

 ```
 options = {
-  'start': <ndarray>
   'objective': {
+    'start': <ndarray>,
-    'func': <function>
+    'func': <function>,
-  },
     'gradient': {
       'func': <string> or <function>,
       'delta': <number>
     },
     'solution': {
       'tolerance': <number>,
       'maxIterations': <number>
+    }
   },
   'update': {
     'hessianInverse': <boolean>,
     'type': <string>
+  },
+  'constraints': {
+    'equality': [
+      {
+        'func': <function>,
+        'gradient': <function> or <string>,
+      },
+      {
+        'func': <function>,
+        'gradient': <function> or <string>,
       }
+    ],
+    'inequality': [
+      {
+        'func': <function>,
+        'gradient': <function> or <string>,
+      },
+      {
+        'func': <function>,
+        'gradient': <function> or <string>,
       }
+      ...
+    ]
+  }
+}
 ```

 ### Modules

-#### start

-Required for all routines.
-This defines the starting position of the optimization routine.

 #### objective

 Required for all routines.
 This defines the objective function that is to be minimized.

+- `"start"`: the n-dimensional start position for the optimization routine.
 - `"func"`: this is the scalar objective function.
   - Options:
     - `function(X) { ... }`:  a function that takes a n-dimensional vector X as its only argument and returns a scalar.

-#### gradient

-Required for all routines.
-This defines how the gradient of the objective function is determined.
+- `"gradient"`: this is the gradient of the objective function is determined.
   - `"func"`: this takes the current n-dimensional position vector and evaluates the gradient at that position.
     - Options:
       - `function(X, grad) { ... }`: a function that evaluates at `X` and modifies the `grad` argument.
       - `"forwardDifference"`: the string literal that specifies use of the objective function to calculate the derivative numerically using the forward difference method.
       - `"backwardDifference"`: the string literal that specifies use of the objective function to calculate the derivative numerically using the backward difference method.
       - `"centralDifference"`: the string literal that specifies use of the objective function to calculate the derivative numerically using the central difference method.
   - `"delta"`: a number that specifies the numerical step that the numerical derivatives will take.
 This is only used when numerical derivatives are specified.

-#### solution

-Required for all routines.
-This defines how a solution is to be determined.
+- "solution": this defines how a solution is to be determined.
   - `"tolerance"`: the tolerance that must be achieved in order to count as a valid solution.
 To count as a solution, either the objective function or the gradient norm must be below this tolerance.
   - `maxIterations`: the maximum number of iterations that the optimization routine will run before quitting.
 The solution given when this is reached is not necessarily valid.

 #### update